 If your lawyer can prove a doctor hurt you because they violated the standard of care, you can demand money from that doctor, their employer, and possibly others for your losses.
 This may include compensation for your:

 - All medical bills, including costs of necessary medical equipment

 - Lost work wages and/or ability to work

 Fortunately, Pennsylvania state law doesn’t limit how much money you can seek for specific losses caused by a doctor or other healthcare provider.
 As your medical negligence lawyer in Lewisburg can explain, though, there are caps on “punitive damages.”
 These are damages that a court might make a particularly negligent or malicious doctor pay.
 There is also a “periodic payment rule” for cases that recover more than $100,000 total, which you can discuss with your medical malpractice attorney.

 Contact a Lewisburg Medical Malpractice Attorney Today

 Under state law, it is possible to make a negligent doctor pay for all the losses you suffer because of their mistreatment.
 Without support from skilled legal counsel, though, your odds of getting the money you need are slim to none.

-A conversation with a Lewisburg medical malpractice lawyer from Ostroff Injury Law will give you the information you need to make the best choice for your case.
+A conversation with a Lewisburg medical malpractice lawyer from Ostroff Godshall Injury and Accident Lawyers will give you the information you need to make the best choice for your case.
 Call today to learn more in a free consultation.